visprogithub/Tiktok_Downloader/README.md

     Wait for notification (may take several days)7 Download the data when ready
     Extract the ZIP file to your dedicated folder
-    Go into the TikTok folder then the and you'll be using the Post.txt file - *This hasn't been testing with any of the other files or Recently Deleted Posts.txt
+    Go into the TikTok folder then the and you'll be using the Post.txt file - *This hasn't been tested with any of the other files or Recently Deleted Posts.txt

 Step 2: Set Up Development Environment